ggalguera/stocks-analysis/README.md

 Analysis of 12 stocks for the years 2017 and 2018

 ## Overview of Project
-Create a VBA scripting that calculates the performance over a year and the total daily Volumen for each of the 12 stocks and apply refactoring logic to the VBA code to run it more efficiently.
+Create a VBA scripting that calculates the performance over a year and the total daily Volumen for each of the 12 stocks and refactor the VBA code to reduce the computing requirements.

 ## Results